About Laura Cunningham

 Sweet Cinnamon Roses - step-by-step sewing patterns for beginners

-Your days are full of keeping up with work, your little ones, busy to-do lists, whilst maintaining some resemblance of normality and by the end of the day your sewjo has completely left.
+Message from Laura - Your days are full of keeping up with work, taking care of your little ones, busy to-do lists, whilst maintaining some resemblance of normality and by the end of the day your sewjo has completely left.
 I see you and I get it.
 Because I've been there...
 But I am not anymore.
 What if I told that you can totally do it, and in fact - we can do it together.

 Every day we claim back half an hour to ourselves and use it to be creative, instead of freezing in front of our machines - not knowing what to do or where to start.
 Procrastinating is real, right?
 So claiming back half an hour a day to work on a small manageable project just for you.
 I talk you through each project, share my fave tips and tricks with you, must have materials - giving YOU the confidence to create anything you desire!